 The following principles are fundamental to using any application securely:

-- Keep software up-to-date.
-This includes the latest product release and any patches that apply to it.
+- Keep software up to date.
+Use the latest product release and any patches that apply to it.

 - Limit privileges as much as possible.
-Users should be given only the access necessary to perform their work.
-User privileges should be reviewed periodically to determine relevance to current work requirements.
+Give users only the access necessary to perform their work.
+Review user privileges periodically to determine relevance to current work requirements.

 - Monitor system activity.
-Establish who should access which system components, and how often, and monitor those components.
+Establish who is expected access which system components, and how often, and monitor those components.

 - Learn about and use the Oracle Cloud Infrastructure security features.
-For more information, see Security Services and Features.
+For more information, see Security Services.

 - Use secure best practices.
 For more information, see Security Best Practices.